Waikoukou Valley

 Waikoukou Valley is a locality west of Auckland, in New Zealand.
-It was formed by Waikoukou Stream, which flows south through the Waitākere Ranges and is joined by Ararimu Stream before joining Kumeu River not far from its junction with Kaipara River.
+It was formed by Waikoukou Stream, which flows south through the Waitākere Ranges and is joined by Ararimu Stream before joining Kumeū River not far from its junction with Kaipara River.
 The major roads in the locality are Waikoukou Valley Road, Old North Road, Taylor Road and Peak Road.

 The Matua vineyard occupies 31.68 ha of land in Waikoukou Valley.

 "Wai" is the Māori word for water, and "koukou" is the morepork, an owl.

 History

 The Tikokopu, Wharauroa and Waikoukou rivers were dammed in the 1800s to log kauri.

 A post office was established at William Blake's premises in 1861.
 Blake was running a saw mill by 1862, but he moved to Taranaki in 1866, with the saw mill sold the following year.
 Milling continued by the Wilkins brothers until the 1880s.

 A flax mill was operating by 1870.

 Land use moved from extraction to dairy farming in the 1920s, although there was some debate on whether to replant trees towards the end of the decade.
 Electricity was supplied to the area in 1930.